anudeepamara/GeekSquad.github.io/software_requirements_specification_final.md

 ## Traceability links

- This section was about to explain the indetails of the class diagrams and the use case diagrams,Activity diagrams which were involved in the application.
+ This section was about to explain the indetails of the class diagrams and the use case diagrams,Activity diagrams which were involves in the application.

 ## use case Diagram